openacid/slimarray/README.md

 	// last elt is: 1000
 	//  elt_width : 3
 	//   mem_elts : 112
-	//   bits/elt : 14
+	//   bits/elt : 15
 }
 ```

 # How it works

-package polyarray uses polynomial to compress and store an array of uint32.
+package slimarray uses polynomial to compress and store an array of uint32.
 A
 uint32 costs only 5 bits in a sorted array of a million number in range [0,
 1000*1000].